pmdias/radarms/README.md

 $ ./create_vrt.py --timestamp 2019-12-11T12:23 pcr-%Y-%m-%dT%H%M.vrt
 ```

+> Please note that the `output` path must include the mounted directory that was indicated
+> on the `DATA_DIR` environment variable during the stack deployment.

 If no timestamp is passed to the script, it assumes the current date and time and proceeds
 from here.
 For more information, run the script with the `--help` flag